Temperature Blanketcrochet or knit your data

 Also, if knitting or crocheting is not your “thing” and you have some other creative way you want to participate.
 DO.
 IT.
 If there is anything you should know about Henstooth, it’s that we love those who are willing to put their own spin on things.
 You’re our kind of people, and we’ll always have room for you at our table.

 Now if you’re looking for inspiration, I’ve linked a few patterns below.
 For my blanket I’m planning to crochet using the moss stitch, also referred to as the granite stitch.
-I’ll also be use Lion Brand Vanna’s Choice yarn and expect to use about 36 skeins total.
+I’m using a combination of yarn brands, but will stick to a medium weight 4 skein with a H, 5.0mm hook.

 Remember for these patterns you’re just using them for the stitch pattern, you’ll be using your own colors, creating one row per day.